elena-lpz/week03-assignment/README.md

 - I added a start screen, but not in the way I originally envisioned.
 I considered a more polished approach, but decided not to modify the main JavaScript too much, especially since I didn’t want the game to run in the background (in case there was any DPS happening) while the start screen was still visible.

-I'm aware that the styling for this project ended up a bit messy.
+- I'm aware that the styling for this project ended up a bit messy.
 With so many changes happening during development, it became difficult to maintain a clean and organized CSS file.
 For example, I initially used a static image for the vampire embedded directly in the HTML, but later transitioned to dynamically generating and animating two separate vampire states using JavaScript.
 I did my best to tidy things up afterward, but I know there's room for improvement in keeping the styles more structured and consistent.

+- I would like to get some tips on how to organise my .js file better.
+Should arrays and variables go at the top, etc

 # Resources